YusTheYokai/sharex-spring-boot-custom-uploader/README.md

-# Sharex Spring Boot Custom Uploader
+# ShareX Spring Boot Custom Uploader

-A custom uploader for Sharex using Spring Boot and its internal Tomcat.
+A custom uploader for ShareX using Spring Boot and its internal Tomcat.

 ## Setup